DirektoratetForByggkvalitet/veiviserbygger/README.md

 ```

 ### ⚙️ Firebase
-In production you need to connect the wizard builder to a Firebase database.
-You create one through the firebase console and that's also where you get the `PUBLIC_FIREBASE_API_KEY` etc. that you need to provide to your app as env vars.
+In production you need to connect the wizard builder to a Firebase project.
+After creating the project you need to add a firestore database to the project and add a web app to the project by clicking «+ Add app» on the Project overview for your project.
+A web app in this context represents a web based application that interacts with the firebase project.

 #### Security rules
 You need to set the security rules for your firestore database and the storage service.